Unit: Toxins and Bacterial Pathogenesis - URA 2172 du CNRS

 (Maryse Moya-Nilges - Odile Mary-Possot - Agnès Fouet)

-B. anthracis, B. cereus and B. thuringiensis belong to the B. cereus group.
+Bacillus anthracis, Bacillus cereus and Bacillus thuringiensis belong to the B. cereus group.
 A thorough genetic analysis has shown that these three bacteria are in fact one species.The complete genome sequences of the Ames strain of B. anthracis and of several B. cereus strains are available.
-The use of recent bioinformatic tools allowed us to perform a genome annotation better adapted to a functional analysis.
+The use of recent bioinformatic tools allows us to perform a genome annotation better adapted to a functional analysis.
 In addition, the transcriptional profiling should define genes which are specifically expressed during bacterial development in the host.
 Genes under the control of AtxA, a master regulator of toxin, capsule, and surface component suntheses, are analysed under various culture conditions.
 The study comprises the genes controlled by PagR, a pleiotropic regulator itself belonging to the AtxA regulon.
+Various statistical analyses of the results are currently developed.

 Phylogeny and ecology of B. anthracis